-The MUG Invasive Medicine Centre is regarded as one of the most modern hospitals in Europe.
-It has 5 floors, an underground garage with spaces for 197 cars and 89 parking spaces outside.
-The new hospital consists of 12 wards, with at least 10 beds each.
-The Centre’s maximum bedspace is 311 patients, hospitalized in either single or double rooms.
+The MUG Invasive Medicine Centre is one of the most modern hospitals in Europe.
+It has 6 floors, with 5 above-ground floors and an underground garage with 197 parking spaces.
+Outside the Hospital can park 89 cars.
+The new hospital consists of several parts with 12 surgical wards.
+Each has at least 10 beds.
+311 patients can be hospitalized in the Centre at the same time, occupying single or double rooms.

-The Centre is also an education site and contains a 288-seat lecture hall, several seminar rooms and a computer lab.
-All operating theaters are equipped with audio/video gear, which allows transmission of live broadcast to the didactic rooms as well as recording and storing the footage from operations.
-A pneumatic tube system makes the transport of blood samples to the laboratory even faster.
+The Centre is also an education site and contains a 288-seat lecture hall and seminar rooms.
+All operating theaters are equipped with audio/video gear, which allows transmission of live broadcast to the didactic rooms as well as recording, storing and sharing the footage from operations.
+The building has a “pneumatic post office”, i.e. a system of pipes through which, using compressed air, it is possible to send e.g. blood samples in special cans to the laboratory.